-When Mary wants to play the greens, Jane the whites, Dick the blues and Tom the white-blues, just follow these 6 steps to handicap a fair golf match and equalize!
-With this golf advice, even Tiger Woods is fair game!
+When Mary wants to play the greens, Jane the whites, Dick the blues and Tom the white-blues, you can have a fair match simply by using your GHIN app to calculate handicaps.
+Under the 2019 Rules of Golf adjustments, even Tiger Woods is fair game!

 SUPPOSE YOU meet your regular foursome at the tee this afternoon, only no two players are at the same tee?
 Tom usually plays the blues with Dick, but he’s tired today and wants to “Tee it Forward.”
 Mary and Jane usually play the reds, but Mary wants to move up and work on her short game and Jane wants to move back for an extra challenge.
 But, you protest, how are we going to determine who wins the front nine/back nine/overall wagers if we’re all playing different tees?

-It is so simple.
-Much simpler than getting everyone to agree to play the same tees.
-Here are six steps to handicap a golf match, using the example shown above of a scorecard from Greenhorn Creek, the rare course with five sets of tees rated for women:
+Here are four simple steps to handicap a golf match, using the example shown above of a scorecard from Greenhorn Creek, the rare course with five sets of tees rated for women:

-If Mary and Tom were to play a match of their own, Mary would have to give Tom 3 strokes.
-If Jane were to play Dick, like her a 24-handicapper from the selected tees, Dick would have to give Jane two additional strokes because the difference in their tee ratings is 73.4 minus 71, or 2.4, rounding down to 2.
+If Mary and Tom were to play a match of their own, Tom would have to give Mary six strokes.
+If Jane were to play Dick, Dick would have to give Jane four strokes.

-Mary could even play the green tees against Tiger Woods this weekend, since he’s not playing the PGA Tour anymore.
+Mary could even play the green tees against Tiger Woods this weekend, since he’s not playing the PGA Tour right now.
 One golf fan calculated Tiger’s index one year at a plus-6.8.
-He of course would have to go back to those gold tees at Greenhorn Creek, where he would be a plus-9.
-The course rating difference of 73.2 minus Mary’s 69.5 equals 3.7, rounding to 4, making Tiger a plus-5.
-This means that he would have to give Mary his plus-5 plus her 22 course handicap for a total of 27 strokes.
+He, of course, would have to go back to those gold tees at Greenhorn Creek, where he would be a plus-7.
+This means that he would have to give Mary a total of 17 strokes.

 Follow this formula regularly to handicap a golf match — you’ll be amazed at how often players tie when they play to their potential.
 So make sure you have a tiebreaker format established before heading to the all-important 19th hole.